Architecture

 The Interception Pattern

 The core innovation is event-based interception.
-Rather than parsing markdown into an AST and walking it twice, sukr streams pulldown-cmark events and intercepts specific patterns:
+Rather than parsing markdown into an AST and walking it twice, sukr streams pulldown-cmark events and intercepts specific patterns into typed content blocks:

 Why Zero-JS